Deian26/management-system/README.md

-# city_management_system
+# Management System
-A system that aims to facilitate the management of an organization.
+A system that aims to facilitate the file management of an organization.